 Raewyn Atkinson was born in Ahuriri/Napier, New Zealand.
 She studied Art History at Victoria University and have worked with clay for over thirty years, exhibiting nationally and internationally.

-Raewyn Atkinson is a multi-award-winning ceramic artist currently based in Wellington, New Zealand.
-Her involvement with clay spans over 25 years, during which time she has exhibited widely both nationally and internationally, and received numerous Creative New Zealand grants and awards including the Norsewear Art Award in 2003 and the Portage Ceramic Award in both 2003 and 2015. in 2015 she was also awarded the Juror’s Prize at the Gyeonggi International Ceramics Biennale in South Korea.
+Grants and awards include a CNZ Creative Investment Grant, Fletcher Challenge Awards, the Premiere Norsewear Art Award in 2003, and the Premiere Portage Ceramic Award in both 2003 and 2015.
+In 2015 she was also awarded the Juror’s Prize at the Gyeonggi International Ceramics Biennale in South Korea.

 “Raewyn creates a tremendous tension between the sense of robustness and rough surfaces, versus a sense of beauty and fragility.” – Sarah Farrar, Wellington City Art Gallery, 2006